libreswan/libreswan/README.md

 development periods.

 ## Documentation
-The most up to date documentation are in the man pages that come with the software and at https://libreswan.org/
+The most up to date documentation is in the man pages that come with the software and at https://libreswan.org/